Skip to main content

 API

-The same logic applies to the daily limits with the Basic plan, but instead, at 00:00:00 midnight UTC quota is set back to 800.
-Paid plans do not have any daily limits.
+The same principle applies to daily limits on the Basic plan, where the quota resets to 800 at midnight UTC (00:00:00).
+However, paid plans have no daily limits.

 WebSocket

-When you run out of WebSocket credits, you will no longer be able to subscribe to new events until you reset all of the subscriptions or partially unsubscribe from them.
-There are two possible statuses for that: warning and failed.
-The warning is received when you were partially able to subscribe to some of the symbols with the remaining limit, whereas others have failed due to exceeding it.
-Failed is returned when not a single symbol ticker was successfully subscribed.
+When you run out of WebSocket credits, you won't be able to subscribe to new events until you either reset all subscriptions or partially unsubscribe from existing ones.
+There are two possible statuses in such cases:

 Best practices